 - Read Part A of Keeping Children Safe in Education 2023

 - Read Working Together to Safeguard Children 2018

 - Read our Staff Code of Conduct 2022/25

 - Read A Guide to Safer Working Practice 2022

 All staff must sign our checklist to show that they have read all the documents above and completed all the relevant training.
 You can download this form here.

 Placements and Volunteers can access the School Visitor Agreement here.
 Please sign and bring with you on your first day and hand in to the office.

 What to do if you are concerned about a child

-If you have any concerns about the safety or well-being of a child it is YOUR DUTY to report your concerns to: Mrs Bennett or Mrs Serjeant.
+If you have any concerns about the safety or well-being of a child it is YOUR DUTY to report your concerns to: Mrs Bennett, Mr Simmons, Mrs Geeson or Mrs Young.